Mrs. Soffel: Plot

-Kate Soffel is the wife of a Pittsburgh prison warden in 1901.
+Kate Soffel is married to a Pittsburgh prison warden in 1901.
 They have four children.
 After several months of being sick in bed for no discernible reason, she suddenly regains her strength.
 She visits inmates to read Bible scripture to them and meets Ed Biddle and his brother Jack, robbers who were sentenced to death for the murder of a robbery victim.
 Kate is immediately fascinated with Ed and the attraction seems to be mutual.
 Ed insists that he and Jack did not commit the murder they were convicted for, that it was, rather, an accomplice of theirs.

 Kate visits both brothers repeatedly and reads scripture to them.
 One time, Ed reads her a poem he wrote for her and they kiss, giving Kate a crisis of conscience.
 She stops her daily visits.
 One night several days later, she notices a fire in the cell block and alerts the guards, who extract Ed from his burning cell.
 He had earlier mentioned to Jack his intention to spring them both from prison by instigating a fire in his cell, but does not try an escape.
 Instead he tells Kate that he had thought she had abandoned them.
 He later writes her a note asking her to help their escape by providing hacksaw blades for their cell door bars, which she does.

 When the time of the escape attempt arrives around Christmas time, Kate sends her children away.
 During the night, Ed and Jack leave their cells and overpower the only two guards on duty, stealing a gun.
 They break into the warden's home and surprise Kate, taking her with them.

 When the three temporarily take shelter with the family of Jessie, presumably Ed's girlfriend, Jessie insists they abandon Kate, because she will only slow them down, but Ed takes her with him and Jack.
 They freighthop to Perrysville, where they steal a horse-drawn sled and try to go north, hoping to eventually reach Canada.
 Meanwhile, detective McGovern, who had captured the Biddle brothers originally, organizes a posse and sets out in pursuit.